 Customer: the person or organisation who places an Order with Intermission Film.

-Deliverables: the deliverables required by the Customer as set out in the Order.
+Deliverables: the items / content required by the Customer as set out in the Order.

 IP: means Intellectual Property Rights comprising of: